Bonsai Tax is built just for self-employed workers.

 Anyone who is a sole proprietor, business owner or is self-employed has to pay Pennsylvania self employment tax, which is actually a Social Security and Medicare tax.
 The Pennsylvania self employment tax provides 12.4% to Social Security and 2.9% to Medicare, for a total of 15.3%.

 The payments toward Pennsylvania self employment tax must be made on a quarterly basis (read our guide on how to file estimated taxes):

-If you don’t follow the payment schedule, you could be subject to a penalty.
+If you don’t follow the payment schedule, you could be subject to the estimated tax rate penalty.

 Form 1040-ES, Estimated Tax for Individuals, is used to make Pennsylvania self employment tax payments.
 There is also a worksheet for forecasting your quarterly estimated tax obligations.